If you face Psoriasis, You how devastating this disease is…

 During the treatment period, the amount of light is gradually increased in order to accustom the skin to the ultraviolet rays.

-UVB treatment can be given by practising dermatologists and at dermatology departments.
+UVB treatment can be given by practicing dermatologists and dermatology departments.

 PUVA is another kind of phototherapy.